Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Introduction

-Our contributions are summaries as follows: \begin{enumerate} \item We propose \Ourname, a differentiable neural architecture search framework for time series forecasting tasks. \item We design a hierarchical search space that contains most forecasting architecture design decisions and allows any sort of architecture layers to be combined to form new architectures. \item Experiments results show that \Ourname{} can robustly search for architectures that are comparable to the state-of-the-art models with much less computation resource requirements. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate} \item We design a hierarchical search space that contains most forecasting architecture design decisions and allows any sort of architecture layers to be combined to form new architectures. \item We show that by applying DARTS-PT~\citep{wang-iclr21a}, a differentiable neural architecture search approach, to our search space.
+The resulting architectures, dubbed \Ourname{}, are comparable to the state-of-the-art models with much less computational resource requirements. \item We provide an analysis of our search space, showing that our search space has different properties compared to the existing CNN-based NAS search space, and provides further challenges for the NAS research. \end{enumerate}